 Consecutive Failed Courses: Any student enrolled in a diploma program other than the Practical Nursing program, who receives a grade of "F" or "WF" for three consecutive courses, will be involuntarily (administratively) removed from their program.
-Likewise, any student enrolled in a degree program who receives a grade of "F" or "WF" for four consecutive courses will be involuntarily (administratively) removed from their program.
+Likewise, any student enrolled in a degree program other than the Nursing Associate degree program, who receives a grade of "F" or "WF" for four consecutive courses will be involuntarily (administratively) removed from their program.
 No appeal process exists for this policy.